nirfaster/NIRFASTer/README.md

 Run the *test_\*.mlx* MATLAB Live Code examples to learn how to use the supported modalities.

 ## License
-See the *LICENSE.md* file for details.
+See the *LICENSE.txt* file for details.